 Any other details should be saved for the final references list.
 For example, you should mention titles mainly if they are directly relevant to your argument or if you are citing multiple works by the same author.

 Quotations are categorized by the way they are introduced, and there are three different signal phrases.

 One of the easiest ways to introduce a quotation is to announce who the speaker or author is and to add a verb that describes the way in which the idea is expressed:

-As Evans (2018) suggested, “Cell phones and tablets have increasingly overlapping capabilities” (p.
+In 2018, Evans suggested, “Cell phones and tablets have increasingly overlapping capabilities” (p.
 58).

-There are plenty of other verbs that work equally well (in either the present or past tense):
+There are plenty of other verbs that work equally well (APA normally uses the past tense):

 Note that many of these constructions are introduced by the conjunction as:

 In addition, sometimes you might use a verb that indicates not how the idea is expressed, but how it is received: